 You may be required to pull up or reposition patients in bed, lift supplies, place equipment on supports, push beds throughout the hospital, and perform external cardiac compressions.
 You must also be able to maneuver throughout halls, stairways, and patient rooms in response to hospital emergencies.
 You will also need to make clinical judgments using critical thinking.

-Why Attend ISU's Radiographic Science Program
+Why Choose Radiographic Science at ISU?

 - Class sizes are small averaging 20-21 students selected each year.